-If you want to tell a story in your presentation, show it as a series of events in a chronological order.
-A nicely-designed timeline is what you need to make your slides visually compelling.
+If you want to tell a story in your presentation, show it as a series of events in chronological order.
+A nicely designed creative timeline is what you need to make your slides visually compelling.

 For showing detailed plans, there are numerous specialized tools for project management (just google for Gantt charts apps).
 However, sometimes simplicity is the best path.
 That’s why here we propose several ways you can do quickly a fancy timeline in a PowerPoint.
 A timeline that is flexible to show any events and comments.
 Plus it’s very easy to create and edit.

 Timeline diagram is a simple visual representation for presenting stories, stages, milestones, deadlines or strategy steps.

 This article presents several timelines and roadmaps illustrations.
 Click on the pictures to see the source slides.